Every trader knows that economic data have a great impact on the Forex market.

-Suppose there is an uptrend; the market makes a new high (20-bar high), then it attempts to make a rollback for the next 5-8 bars.
-After the retracement, price tries to trade above the new high and closes above new high.
-Here you need to mark this bar as a breakout one.
-There shouldn’t be any follow-through the breakout bar’s high.
-This is a final stage of a 2B top pattern is a Trader’s Vic pattern after which you should open a short trade.
-A stop-loss should be placed at the Recent Swing high – the target – at the swing-low prior to the new high.
+Suppose there is an uptrend.
+The market makes a new high (20-bar high), then it attempts to make a pullback for the next 5-8 bars.
+After the retracement, the price tries to trade above the new high and manages to close above it.
+You need to mark this bar as a breakout one.
+If the movement to the upside doesn’t continue after this, this is a final stage of a 2B top pattern.
+At this point, you should get ready to sell.
+Place Stop Loss at the Recent Swing high.
+Take Profit should be placed at the swing-low prior to the new high.

 Trader’s Vic’s 2B bottom rules

 Prices try to make a new low (20-bar low).
-When it is formed, there should be a pullback next 5-8 bars for a good retracement.
-The market tries to correct in the initial trend direction (that is down) and closes below the new low.
-You may mark this bar as a breakdown bar.
-There should not be any further follow-through to close below the breakdown bar; the prices will close above the high of the breakdown bar.
-You may enter long above the high of the bar closed above the breakdown bars’ high.
-Place a stop loss bellow the recent swing low.
-A target point can be found near the swing-high prior to the new low.
+After it is formed, there should be a pullback to the upside during next 5-8 bars.
+Then the market tries to continue moving in the initial trend direction (that is down) and closes below the new low.
+Mark this bar as a breakout one.
+If the movement to the downside doesn’t continue after this and the prices close above the high of the breakout bar, this is a final stage of a 2B bottom pattern.
+You may buy above the high of the bar, which closed above the breakout bars’ high.
+Place a Stop Loss below the recent swing low.
+A Take Profit should be set near the swing high prior to the new low.